wongpeiting/wtf_flat_alert_system/README.md

 Some Housing Board (HDB) flats in Singapore sell high.
 Some sell really high.
 And then there are the ones that make property analysts inhale sharply through their teeth.
 This auto-updating project is built to spotlight the outlier flats from the past rolling month the moment they appear.

 The WTF Flat Alert System scans every new resale transaction and flags the units that blow past neighbourhood norms, historical trends, and sometimes common sense.
 Think of it as a seismograph for weirdness in the city-state’s housing market.

+(PT: Hello reader!
+Do regard this project as version 1.0.
+I will be drilled on regression models in the months ahead as part of the M.S. in Data Journalism programme at Columbia Journalism School, and I intend to revisit this project to make improvements to it.
+As we say in Singapore, _akan datang_!)

 ---